jayconrod/gypsum/examples/README.md

 # Gypsum examples

 This directory contains some examples written in Gypsum.
-Here's a suggested order to look at them:
+A few simple examples to start with are:

 * hello.gy - introductory "hello world" program.
 Shows basic input, output, output, functions, and variables.